malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 are harmonic descriptors,
 while Common Neighbour Analysis [@Faken1994;@Honeycutt1987] is a graph based descriptor.
-Each of these different order parameters focus on the identification of a small range of structures, typically; Face Centered Cubic, Body Centered Cubic, and Hexagonal Close Packed.
+Each of these different order parameters focuses on the identification of a small range of structures, typically; Face Centered Cubic, Body Centered Cubic, and Hexagonal Close Packed.
 The identification of each structure uses hand picked parameters